-Chris [00:05:51] Yes, they’ll see their levels for listening and reading.
-They can practice with the writing and speaking questions and get a sense of the style and format.
-But they can’t get a score for those because that would involve bringing in human test graders and then the test wouldn’t be free.
+Chris [00:05:51] Yes, they’ll see their levels for Listening and Reading.
+They can practice with the Writing and Speaking questions and get a sense of the style and format, but they can’t get a score for those because that would involve bringing in human test raters and then the test wouldn’t be free anymore.

 CJ [00:06:11] OK, got it.
-So what’s a test taker has done one or two free practice tests, which is where we want people to start.
-What next?
+So once a test taker has done one or two free practice tests, which is where we want people to start, what next?

-Chris [00:06:21] Well, the next step is to webinars.
-Everyone should start with the one we call: Get the facts.
+Chris [00:06:21] Well, the next step is the webinars.
+Everyone should start with the one we call Get the Facts.
 It’s a great introduction to the test.
 We provide test-taking tips and lots of information about the range of our study products.
 If you watch it live, you can also ask questions.
 But if you don’t have time, you can always watch the recording on YouTube.

 CJ [00:06:47] OK, thank you.
 That’s great.
 And there are other webinars as well.

-Chris [00:07:33] We have a great study tips series on our YouTube channel that offers a lot of useful advice on things you can do to optimize your preparation time.
+Chris [00:07:33] We have a great Study Tips series on our YouTube channel that offers a lot of useful advice on things you can do to optimize your preparation time.
 And of course, we’ve got CELPIP Live, which we’ve mentioned quite often on this podcast.
 But I’ll just remind everyone about it one more time.
-CELPIP Live is a series we live stream on YouTube.
+CELPIP Live is a series we livestream on YouTube.
 It covers a range of topics from test-taking tips and vocabulary building to managing test anxiety to interviews with immigration consultants.
-There are a few other things on YouTube worth checking out, such as the Right to Response series for speaking.
-Essentially, we’ve provided multiple sample responses from test takers for each of the eight speaking tasks, along with some analysis of the strengths and weaknesses of each speaker.
+There are a few other things on YouTube worth checking out, such as the Rate the Response series for Speaking.
+Essentially, we’ve provided multiple sample responses from test takers for each of the eight Speaking tasks, along with some analysis of the strengths and weaknesses of each speaker.

 CJ [00:08:27] Wow.
 OK, so that’s all on YouTube?